forsyde/forsyde-shallow/pages/new_forsyde_shallow_project.md

 ## Create a new ForSyDe project with Stack

 **NOTE:** The following steps will result in a ForSyDe project structure.
 If used with an editor that supports the  [language server protocol](https://microsoft.github.io/language-server-protocol/), a lot of useful information will be received from the editor during development time.
 The final outcome  of the following steps will result in a project structure similar to [this one]({{ parent-url }}/assets/forsyde-project.zip), where the copyright and license information has been removed.
 For a new project, please follow the steps below and do not just copy the zip-file.
 This ensures that you also have the correct copyright and license information.
+For this tutorial, we have used the `ghc`-version 9.4.8 (LTS 21.25).

 1. Create a new Haskell-project with the Haskell build tool [Stack](https://docs.haskellstack.org).
 You can choose any name, here `forsyde-project` is chosen as project name.
 ```